Gwenio/vscode-ava-test-adapter/README.md

 - `avaExplorer.debuggerSkipFiles` is prepended to the configuration specific `debuggerSkipFiles`.
 - `avaExplorer.logpanel` and `avaExplorer.logfile` are for troubleshooting the plugin.

+Please be aware that AVA overrides the settings from the configuration file with those from 'package.json'.
+AVA also always attempts to load a configuration file, defaulting to 'ava.config.js'.
+The extension mimics both behaviors.

 ## TypeScript Support

 It is recommended that TS files be precompiled or the AVA configuration setup